fluent/fluent-bit-docs/parser/README.md

 ## Time Resolution and Fractional Seconds

+Time resolution and it format supported are handled by using the [strftime(3)](http://man7.org/linux/man-pages/man3/strftime.3.html) libc system function.

-Some timestamps might have fractional seconds like _2017-05-17T15:44:31**.187512963**Z_.
+In addition, we extended our time resolution to support fractional seconds like _2017-05-17T15:44:31**.187512963**Z_.
 Since Fluent Bit v0.12 we have full support for nanoseconds resolution, the **%L** format option for Time\_Format is provided as a way to indicate that content must be interpreted as fractional seconds.

 > Note: The option %L is only valid when used after seconds \(`%S`\) or seconds since the Epoch \(`%s`\), e.g: `%S.%L` or `%s.%L`